Piecewise-linear maps with heterogeneous chaos: Introduction

-{\bf Homogeneous regions \texorpdfstring{$\R_k$ } ~{and} ``index sets'' $H_k$.} We provide some understanding of the meandering between different regions of $[0,1]^3$.
-For the 3D-HC map $F$, define $\R_1:=\A\cup\D$ and $\R_2:=\B\cup\C.$ Let $H_k$ be the invariant set which is contained in $\R_k$ and is maximal among such invariant sets.
+For the 3D-HC map $F$, we provide some understanding of the dynamics between different regions of $[0,1]^3$.
+Set and define

 The unstable and stable dimensions of all the points in $H_1$ are $1$ and $2$, and the unstable and stable dimensions of all the points in $H_2$ are $2$ and $1$.
 These two sets, called {\bf index sets} \cite{saiki_2018c}, are the source of heterogeneous chaos.
 See Fig.~\ref{fig:index}.

 The {\bf heteroclinic sets} $\HH_{1,2}$ and $\HH_{2,1}$ are the following: